 You see, my friend, my problem is not my dream.
 My dreams aren’t too big for me.
 My dreams aren’t too big for others too.

 I stopped again and again because I was only trying to start.
 Trying to start is a play-safe move.
 I was testing the waters, finding out if I were ready.
-And my inner jerk constantly said I was never ready.
-If I were to wait until I am ready, I won’t be able to get things done.
+And my inner jerk said I was never ready.
+If I were to wait until I am ready, I wouldn’t get things done.

 I hope you learn from my experience.

-But here’s something that I want you to take-away: Start before you are ready — and don’t stop until you are done.
+But here’s something that I want you to take away: Start before you are ready — and don’t stop until you win.